Opticcss/Opticcss.github.io/_posts/2021-07-20-Fast Convolution (FC, FastConv) by Fast Fourier Transform.md

-By allocating the memory in
-a helper function, the algorithm also improves efficiency by reusing memory within the actual convolu- tion function.
+By allocating the memory in a helper function, the algorithm also improves efficiency by reusing memory within the actual convolution function.
 Additionally, we use @inbounds to eliminate array bounds checking, further increasing performance speedups.
-Our implementation covers a wide variety of signal types (real, complex, boolean, irrational, un- signed integers, etc) through native Julia multiple dispatch.
-Furthermore, we utilize the Cartesian pack- age to create auto generative code that can compute convolutions in any dimension.
+Our implementation covers a wide variety of signal types (real, complex, Boolean, irrational, unsigned integers, etc) through native Julia multiple dispatch.
+Furthermore, we utilize the Cartesian package to create auto generative code that can compute convolutions in any dimension.
 The process by the compiler is as follows:
 1) The dimensionality of the inputs is identified (let’s say both inputs are of dimension k)
-2) The k-dimensional convolution code is gener- ated (if it has never been before)
+2) The k-dimensional convolution code is generated (if it has never been before)
 3) The inputs are processed by the auto-generated code.

 `using Base.Cartesian`